4. Motion in 2D and 3D#

 The Math

-Substituting into the position vector gives
+Substituting the angular position into the circular-motion position vector gives the proton’s position

 The Conclusion